peteroupc/peteroupc.github.io/colorgen.md

 <a id=Named_Colors></a>
 ### Named Colors

 If each color in a color map has a name associated with it, the color map is also called a _named color list_.
 Examples of names are "red", "blue", and "orange".
-In general, lists of named colors are outside the scope of this document, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
+It's outside the scope of this document to provide a survey of named color lists, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
 Although names are usually associated with RGB colors, the colors can be in any color space.

 Converting a color (such as an RGB color) to a color name is equivalent to&mdash;
 - retrieving the name keyed to that color in a hash table, or returning an error if that color doesn't exist in the hash table, or